peterneish/rlweek-twitter/index.md

 # Introduction
 An analysis of tweets from Researcher<!-- -->@Lbrary Week 2017.
+Code is available on [GitHub](https://github.com/peterneish/rlweek-twitter).

+289
-289 tweets were collected using the `rtweet` R package:
+tweets were collected using the `rtweet` R package: